-The Huawei Watch 2 Classic starts at $300.
+The Huawei Watch 2 Classic finally arrives in U.S. -- here's where to get it

 - Limited availability

 Article originally published in February.
-Updated on 04-18-2017 by Kyle Wiggers: Added availability and pricing information.
+Updated on 05-30-2017 by Christian de Looper: Added news that Huawei Watch 2 Classic is now available in the U.S.